 Utility Mapping

 NJMC District municipalities need to know the geographic locations of their infrastructure for both emergencies and for planning.
-This program helps the municipalities to create an online inventory of their existing utility infrastructure, from manholes to fire hydrants
+This program helps the municipalities to create an online inventory of their existing utility infrastructure, from manholes to fire hydrants, stormwater networks (outfalls, catchbasins), and sewer system infrastructures.

-Through this program, towns are able to go online to map and to view sewer and stormwater systems — including lines, catch basins, outfalls and manholes — in order to understand such key information as pipe diameter and flow direction before going into the field.
-The program is currently developing the datasets and the effective methods and tools needed to visualize these municipal assets.
+Through this program, towns are able to go online to view sewer and stormwater systems — including lines, catch basins, outfalls and manholes — in order to understand such key information as pipe diameter and flow direction before going into the field.
+MERI-GIS is currently developing the datasets and the effective methods and tools needed to visualize these municipal assets.

-NJMC staff is already mapping the manholes and the sewer and stormwater lines that they visit because of blockages or safety concerns as part of the current Municipal Assistance Program.
-District towns wishing to join in this program should contact Dom Elefante (201) 460-4669 or Dominador.Elefante@njmeadowlands.gov
+NJMC staff is already mapping manholes and their associated sewer or stormwater lines that are inspected because of blockages, or for safety concerns as part of the Inter-Municipal Equipment Sharing Program.
+District towns wishing to join in this program should contact Dom Elefante (201) 460-4669 or Dominador.Elefante@njmeadowlands.gov or Paula Speers (201) 460-4537.

 Utility Collection